apache/cordova-docs/docs/en/2.1.0rc1/guide/plugin-development/windows-phone/index.md

 If you need to signal that an error has occurred, you can call `DispatchCommandResult` with a `PluginResult` object:

-    DispatchCommandResult(new PluginResult(PluginResult.Status.ERROR, "Echo signalled an error"));
+    DispatchCommandResult(new PluginResult(PluginResult.Status.ERROR, "Echo signaled an error"));

 Handling serialization errors in your plugin's C# method
 --------------------------------------------------------